The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 KEY TAKEAWAY

-The best radar overall is the Garmin Varia RTL515 (also available at rei.com).
-Despite being among the first radars, it’s my benchmark radar.
+The best radar overall is the Garmin Varia RTL515.
+Although this is one of the first radars on the market, it is my reference radar.
 It’s the most reliable and accurate in (multi)car detection.
 It has decent battery life and excellent brightness.
 Its main downsides are the bad mount, often sliding on the seatpost, and MicroUSB charging.
+Feel free to buy it here without extra costs or continue reading to learn how to choose a bicycle radar, how it works, and more.

 What Are the Best Cycling Radars?